mengliu1991/ACM-SIGIR18-ACRN/README.md

 ## Introduction

-This repository contains the official implementation of **Attentive Moment Retrieval in Videos**.

 In the past few years, language-based video retrieval has attracted a lot of attention.
 However, as a natural extension, localizing the specific video moments within a video given a description query is seldom explored.
 Although these two tasks look similar, the latter is more challenging due to two main reasons: 1) The former task only needs to judge whether the query occurs in a video and returns an entire video, but the latter is expected to judge which moment within a video matches the query and accurately returns the start and end points of the moment.
 Due to the fact that different moments in a video have varying durations and diverse spatial-temporal characteristics, uncovering the underlying moments is highly challenging.